Lệ Quyên: 2013: Con Tim Dai Kho, Dong Thoi Gian and Q Show – 15th Anniversary

 On September 9, 2013, she held a press conference to introduce two albums with two contrast style.
 The album Vol. 5 – Con Tim Dai Kho including 8 songs which was especially designed for her as she was confident to conquer younger audience with songs written by: Truong Le Son, Hoang Nha, Thai Thinh, Luong Bang Quang,...
 As the explanation for two albums at the same time, she said that she was in rush to prepare next liveshow.
 As expected, those songs Nếu Em Được Chọn Lựa, Con Tim Dại Khờ, Quá Muộn Màng, Ta Đã Từng Yêu, Chôn Giấu Một Tình Yêu,....became hits as well as well liked by the audiences.
 For Dòng Thời Gian, this was the first time she experienced pre-war songs.
 The album included 12 famous songs from various songwriters such as: Ngo Thuy Mien, Truong Sa, Pham Dinh Chuong, Pham Manh Cuong,...Although those were old love songs, they were refreshed to impressively bring the best vibe to the audience.

 On October 7, 2013, at White Palace Conference Center (Ho Chi Minh City), she held press conference to announce the next liveshow as 15th anniversary of her career – Q Show.
-The liveshow was invested with more than 11 billion Vietnam dong despite of many difficulties in ticket selling at that time.
+The liveshow was invested with more than 11 billion Vietnam dong despite many difficulties in ticket selling at that time.
 In the press conference, director Tran Vi My and 5 guest singers of the liveshow: Dam Vinh Hung, Quang Dung, Tuan Hung, Quang Le, Duong Trieu Vu together shared their roles in Q Show.
 Artist Hong Van was the host of the show.
 She performed 5 different genres as this was the first time she experienced contemporary folk songs – one of the top music genres of Vietnam.
 On October 26, 2013, she officially launched ticket selling in both Ho Chi Minh City and Ha Noi.
 Despite difficult period of time and the high price for the tickets (500.000–3.600.000 in Ho Chi Minh City and 800.000–4.000.000 in Ha Noi), the ticket was sold out after only two weeks.
 Especially, she set a record for the highest ticket price with 20 million Vietnam dong for a pair of ticket.
 In December 7 and 14 2013, at Hoa Binh Theater and National Conference Center Ha Noi was still crowded as she launched Q Show with the attendance of more than 7,500 audiences and performed 42 songs from pop, ballad, bolero, pre-war and contemporary.